It’s a funny thing about guns: they work whether you believe in them or not.

 “I don’t believe in guns.
 I don’t own a gun.
 I’m totally at the mercy of my saviors.
 They obviously sent two angels to help me.
 These people protected me when I couldn’t protect myself.”

-Well, despite his disappointing lack of faith in guns, Mr. Dorsey did have the grace to publicly thank the two Good Samaritans (as yet unidentified) who came to his rescue.
+Well, despite his inexplicable lack of faith in guns, Mr. Dorsey did have the grace to publicly thank the two Good Samaritans (as yet unidentified) who came to his rescue.
 It would have been nice if he had also publicly thanked the German Shepherd who helped take down his attacker, but I guess you can’t think of everything, and to be fair, Mr. Dorsey had been through quite an ordeal.

 According to The Blaze: